KittyCAD/modeling-api/CONTRIBUTING.md

  - Create a release branch: `just start-release modeling-cmds`.
  - Open a PR (hint: `just start-release` output should include a link to GitHub which will open a release PR).
  - Merge the PR
- - Run `just finish-release modeling-cmds`.
+ - Check out latest main, then run `just finish-release modeling-cmds`.

 The `just` scripts above accept any workspace member as their first argument.
 For example, you could replace `modeling-cmds` with `modeling-cmds-macros` there.